DaltonBaum/Key-logger-with-Email-Capabilities/README.md

 A typical key logger that saves to a text file and emails back the information logged.

-!!!you need to install pynput with the "pip3 install pynput" command!!!
+Make sure to install pynput!